d-lil/task-force-404/README.md

   If you are just visiting the page, no installation is needed.
   However, if you are running the program from the command line then you must follow the simple instructions below.

-  To install the dependencies needed, open the console and run:
+  To install the dependencies needed, open the console and type: npm i
-  In the command line of integrated terminal - type: npm i
   ## Usage:

   https://serene-oasis-60773.herokuapp.com/